 The staff are all well trained and they have staff bikes.
 Each mechanic passes a training course and while we were there they changed a bottom bracket and shortened a chain in a very quick and professional manner.
 The guys in the workshop explained that they go to schools in the project to repair bikes and to help train those using them in simple repairs.

-The board shows schools along the length of Gambia that have benefitted from the charity.
-It’s impressive to see how many have benefitted.
+The board shows schools along the length of Gambia that have benefited from the charity.
+It’s impressive to see how many have benefited.
 There are also notes on the board ensuring that the charity keeps tabs on the bikes ensuring they are correctly used.

 Gambia has two main roads, north and South of The Gambie river.